camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 ## Improved Capabilities for Microservice Deployments
-This release includes improvements for the usage of Camunda in microservice architectures.
+This release includes improvements for using Camunda in microservice architectures.

 ### Hostnames in Job Logs
 When operating Camunda in a cluster with multiple servers, some jobs might cause problems on a single node.
-To make debugging more comfortable and have your process running smoothly faster, we added the hostname of the executing server to the historic job log.
+To make debugging easier and get your process running smoothly, faster, we added the hostname of the executing server to the historic job log.

-This way, you know exactly on which node a specific job ran and can make adjustments accordingly.
+This way, you know exactly which node a specific job ran on, and can make adjustments accordingly.

 {{< figure src="hostname-job-log.png" alt="Hostnames in Cockpit Job Log">}}

 The new data is also available in the [Camunda REST API](https://docs.camunda.org/7.13/latest/reference/rest/history/job-log/get-job-log-query/)

-### Deployment-Aware Batch Jobs and Asynchronous Cockpit Operations
+### Deployment Aware Batch Jobs and Asynchronous Cockpit Operations

 When running Camunda on multiple nodes with different process applications, specific jobs can only be executed on the server with the correct process application.
 This can lead to problems when batches are not deployment aware and are executed on the wrong server.
 With Camunda 7.13, all batch jobs are deployment aware.

-This makes sure that the batch jobs are always executed on the node with the correct process application.
+This ensures that the batch jobs are always executed on the node with the correct process application.
 The same applies to asynchronously executed cockpit operations.

 Make sure to check our [Update Guide](https://docs.camunda.org/manual/7.13/update/minor/712-to-713/#deployment-aware-batch-operations) for further details on this feature with regards to version updates.